Three years full-time.

 - Benefit from our strong links to the public, private and voluntary sectors.

-We have recently launched a new teaching partnership with Norfolk and Suffolk County Councils and the University of East Anglia.
-The initiative will enhance the quality of your studies, bringing innovative approaches to learning, as well as even more opportunities for practical experience.
+We have established a strong teaching partnership with Norfolk and Suffolk County Councils and the University of East Anglia.
+The initiative, which commenced in 2017, enhances the quality of your studies, bringing innovative approaches to learning, as well as even more opportunities for practical experience.

-This fantastic project will help raise your practice to an excellent standard, giving you the resources and skills needed for a demanding career in the public, private and voluntary social care sectors.
+This fantastic project helps raise your practice to an excellent standard, giving you the opportunities, resources and skills needed for a demanding career in the public, private and voluntary social work and social care sectors.

-Our rigorous approach to learning and placements ensure you become a critical, analytical and reflective thinker.
-When you graduate you will have the skills and knowledge to help enable positive changes for vulnerable people and families.
+Our rigorous approach to learning and community-based practice placements ensure you have the opportunity to become a critical, analytical and reflective thinker.
+When you graduate you will have the skills, values and knowledge to help enable positive changes for children, adults and families in vulnerable circumstances.

-Regulated by the Health and Care Professions Council (HCPC), social work offers a wealth of stimulating possibilities.
+Regulated by Social Work England (previously the Health and Care Professions Council (HCPC)), social work offers a wealth of values-based and stimulating possibilities.
 We constantly update the course contents to reflect the changing and diverse opportunities in this field, and to give you the tools for your ongoing professional development.

-The tutors bring a diversity of work experience to the course, and their direct links to current practice ensures your learning is completely up to date.
+The tutors and people who use services and practitioners bring a diversity of experience to the course, and direct links to current practice ensures your learning is up to date.
 What is more, during your degree the teaching team provides academic guidance and careers support.
-All of this advances your employability in time for graduation.
+All of this advances employability in time for graduation.

-Your course – approved by the HCPC – is designed to meet Quality Assurance Benchmark Statements for Social Work, and incorporates The Professional Capabilities Framework.
-In fact, when you apply, we will ask you to provide evidence that you understand the Framework.
+Your course – approved by Social Work England (formerly the HCPC ) – is designed to meet Quality Assurance Benchmark Statements for Social Work, and incorporates Professional Standards and The Professional Capabilities Framework.
+In fact, when you apply, we will ask you to provide evidence that you are aware of and understand the Framework.

-Once your degree is completed, you can apply to the HCPC register, allowing you to begin your social work career, subject to meeting requirements.
+Once your degree is completed, you are qualified and eligible to apply to the Social Work England (SWE) register, allowing you to begin your social work career, subject to meeting SWE’s requirements.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.